suixinsuo/olympus-protocol/docs/OptimizationGuide.md

    checkLocker(REBALANCE);
 ```

-This optimization got reduced several 100.000 of gas.
+This optimization saved us several hundred thousand of gas.

 3. Remove call to another contracts for view functions.

 Before in the index we had a function `getStep(bytes32 category) public view`.
 This value wasn't store in the index,
 but in a StepProvider component.
-In order to get the value the index was calling him self to the StepProvider.
-to get the value from the provider which is holding it.
+In order to get the value the index itself was calling to the stepProvider, to get the value from the provider which is holding it.

-Remove this functions, if you need to use getStep as an from a DAPP, then rather call the StepProvider directly getting the provider address from `getComponentByName(Step)`.
+Remove this function, if you need to use getStep as a DAPP, then rather call the StepProvider directly, getting the provider address from `getComponentByName(Step)`.
 For the client side, make two view requests, which do not cost any gas and thus save some money.

 ## 3 Others